|

 or process-global exception handlers to be installed.

-Nothing done here - to be redefined in concrete applications
+Nothing done here - can be redefined in concrete applications

 -